olaven/exam-pg6101/README.md

 * In my JSON Merge Patch implementation, I am allowing the user to enter null-values for `.givenName` and `.familyName`.
 This is redundant, as it will result in a `ConstraintViolation` (i.e. 400).
 I have chosen to implement it anyway, for the sake of showing how JSON Merge Patch treats null values.

 // TODO: assumption that messages should be from the same user as receiver (i.e. post), because of B requirement

+### Extras
+* I have added styling with [Semantic UI](https://semantic-ui.com).
+This required adding css-loaders to webpack.config.js.
+* Added Swagger documentation and wrapped responses on authentication API
+* The project is running on Travis-CI

 ## Checklists

 ### Startup checklist